nikolayg/nikgrozev-website/_posts/blog/2014-06-02-advanced-automated-cloudstone-setup-in-ubuntu-vms-part-2.md

 Common installation logic is still implemented in <u>base-setup.sh</u> and <u>base-server.sh</u>.
 A lot of common and reusable functions are stored in <u>functions.sh</u>.
-The script <u>as-image-start.sh</u> is set to automatically execute at boot time of the web/app server VM and starts it web server and NFS mounting.
+The script <u>as-image-start.sh</u> is set to automatically execute at boot time of the web/app server VM and starts the web server and NFS mounting.

 A major problem in the set up of the load balancer was the stateful nature of the Olio workload.
 Olio maintains session data in the web server's memory for every user.
 Thus requests from the same